 Alzheimer's Disease Vaccines, Testing, and Treatments 2022

+The U.S. FDA had not authorized preventive Alzheimer's vaccines as of June 25, 2022.
 According to the Alzheimer's Association, Alzheimer's (AZD) is a degenerative brain disease caused by complex brain changes following cell damage.
 It leads to dementia symptoms that gradually worsen over time.

-Alzheimer's Disease Vaccine Candidates 2022
+Alzheimer's Vaccine Candidates 2022

 AADvac1 is a therapeutic vaccine candidate for Alzheimer's disease that targets misfolded tau protein, a common denominator of neurofibrillary pathology.